igorlima/unapologetic-thoughts/pages/quick-notes.md

     - Our obligations come from a sense of duty to ourselves and others.
       - We want to make money and participate in society.
 We want to make our families feel proud.
 We want to stay consistent with our identities as reliable people.
     - Our aspirations come from within.
-      - We often can’t put them into words.
+      - We often can't put them into words.
 We want to write novels, make music, and build beautiful software, or just kinda ya know, do things.
-  - Aphorism: “Find what you love and let it kill you.” - Charles Bukowski
+  - Aphorism: "Find what you love and let it kill you." - Charles Bukowski
   - Acknowledging the challenges of office politics. <a href="#2025a08m04d-20250817201616">§</a> <a id="2025a08m04d-20250817201616"></a> <sup>[++]({{site.baseurl}}{% post_url 2025/2025-08-04-office-politics %})
     - Fairness is not always a determining factor in career advancement and that having leverage, such as a higher position, access to resources, or a good reputation, can significantly impact one's career.
       - _**Understanding office politics doesn't mean you've sold your soul; it means you've bought a better map**_.